On October 25 and 26, we brought the SOSV Climate Tech Summit back for 2022, and once again it was virtual and free to all attendees.

 - The valuation of the SOSV Climate Tech 100 reached an aggregate value of $10 billion, based on $123 million in SOSV investment and $3 billion total capital raised.

-Our SOSV team is already hard at work on the new event, and we welcome suggestions on the programming front.
-The summit will also offer breakout sessions from top early stage climate investors as well as networking specifically for founders and investors.
-We will let everyone know more about that in the weeks to come.
+The summit offered breakout sessions from top early stage climate investors as well as networking specifically for founders and investors.